Get all the latest data for Makassar

 How do I confirm there are no liens in Makassar right now?

-The standard way to confirm there are no liens or encumbrances is to ask your PPAT or notary to run a certificate check at the ATR/BPN office, which will show whether the property has any registered mortgage security rights (Hak Tanggungan) or other claims.
+The standard way to confirm no liens exist on a Makassar property is to ask your PPAT notary to run a certificate check through ATR/BPN, which will reveal whether any Hak Tanggungan (mortgage security right) or other encumbrance is currently registered against the title.

 How do I check zoning and permitted use in Makassar right now?